 Texas is a comparative liability state, meaning parties can still collect damages if they are found to be partially at fault for the injury or injuries.
 If you are found to be 50% at fault or less, you stand to gain financially from a successful personal injury lawsuit.
 There are different levels of negligence or liability for different violations.

-Collecting Evidence to Strengthen Your Head Injury Claim
+Collecting Evidence to Strengthen Your Brain Injury Claim

-Evidence may have been collected by police at the scene of your accident if you were injured in a roadway collision.
+Police might have collected evidence at the scene of your accident if you were injured in a roadway collision.
 However, there is usually additional evidence that officers may not have collected that could strengthen your case, such as:

 - Skid marks